-You know that you want more or can do more, but you cannot put your finger on what that is.
+You know that you want or can do more, but you cannot put your finger on what that is.
 You have read about flow and mindfulness.
 People talk about getting “gritty” and practicing self-compassion.

 Twenty plus years ago, people did not have the option to visit with a therapist who focused on these questions or concepts.
 This is the purview of positive psychology.
 Now, practitioners, coaches, teachers, social workers, and other professionals have access to an abundance of research-backed material to help people thrive and flourish.

 Throughout this article, we share 19 resources that you can use with your clients.
-If you are not a coach or mental health professional, but still want to explore what positive psychology offers, you also can use these resources.
+If you are not a coach or mental health professional but still want to explore what positive psychology offers, you also can use these resources.

 The primary purpose of psychotherapy is to help a person work through their blocks.
 These blocks could be the result of negative behaviors or thinking patterns.
-They also could develop from dysfunctional relationships with others.
+They could also develop from dysfunctional relationships with others.
 Whatever the cause, therapists work with the person to resolve issues.
-The common element is that the issues negatively affect the person’s well-being.
+The common element is that the issues negatively affect the person’s wellbeing.

 The purpose of positive psychology is to help people flourish.
 It is an investigation of what makes life worth living (Seligman & Csikszentmihalyi, 2000).
 The approach is useful and beneficial for a wide variety of life circumstances.

 There are many different positive psychology techniques and tools used by therapists.
 A central theme in the approach is to allow space for the person to trust that the answers they seek are within.
 The person is the expert about themselves, not the therapist.